Tatlov/Getting_And_Cleaning_Data_Course_Project/README.md

 - std() is changed to standard_deviation at the beginning of the name
 - meanFreq() is changed to mean_frequency at the beginning of the name

+### Create a second independent tidy data set

+The first data set is stored as sensor_data_for_human_activity.txt in the folder tidyData.

+The data is then read and using aggregate the median of each combination of subject and activity is computed.
+The resulting data set is then stored as aggregated_median_sensor_data_for_human_activity.txt in the folder tidyData.

+To make the decision which average to use I have also calculated the mean for each combination of subject and activity.
+Comparing the median and mean showed large differences for some variables.
+To investigate further, I plotted a histogram of the data for subject 28 with acitivity laying.
+This made clear that the mean is a poor choice in this case and I used the median for all cases.

 ## Decisions

+- I decided that the numbers corresponding to feature names in features.txt were referring to the columns in X_train.txt and X_test.txt

+- I decided that the y_test.txt and y_train.txt files contain integers corresponding to the activity labels given in activity_labels.txt.

+- I decided that the rows in files y_\*.txt, X_\*.txt and subject_\*.txt correspond to each other.

 - When combining the test and train data sets into one file, I decided to drop the information about which observations were in the train and test data sets, i.e. I did not create a partition column with values train and test.
 As they were randomly partitioned and we are not using the data set to reproduce the results of the paper that the creators of the data set published, I did not think that the information was worth saving.